 Thatch Buildup

 Thatch is the loose, organic layer of dead and living material in the lawn: shoots, stems, and roots that develop between the zone of green vegetation and the soil surface.
-Thatch buildup begins when turf produces organic debris faster than it can be broken down.
-Thick lawn thatch buildup makes breathing difficult for your lawn.
-However, not all thatch is bad.
-A thin layer of thatch in lawns provides insulation against extreme temperatures and fluctuations in soil moisture.
-When thatch is more than an inch deep, that can cause problems.
+Lawn thatch buildup happens when turf produces organic debris faster than it can be broken down.

 Compacted Soil

 Lawn aeration breaks up compacted soil, allowing water, air, and nutrients to permeate into the root zone.
-Grassy areas submitted to constant foot traffic (or, worse, car traffic) require lawn aeration more frequently than out-of-the-way areas.
+Grassy areas submitted to constant foot traffic require lawn aeration more frequently than out-of-the-way areas.

 When to Aerate Your Lawn

-• For lawns planted with cool-season grasses (such as Kentucky bluegrass), February (into the first week of March before spring hits) or fall is the best time for core aeration.
+- For lawns planted with cool-season grasses (such as Kentucky bluegrass), February into the first week of March or fall is the best time for core aeration.

 Typically, if you don't see any issues with your lawn, you can aerate it every two to three years.
 However, annual aerating may be necessary for high-traffic areas or if your lawn grows in heavy clay soil.